How to configure the Settings in your Softr app

 Before starting to build your site, you might want to check the application Settings to apply some general configurations.
 The settings can be accessed from the left-side toolbar as shown in the following screenshot.

 So, let’s go through the sections one by one.

 When you create your application a random name and subdomain are automatically assigned to it, which can be customized in this section.
 The Application Name is for your own reference and will not appear anywhere after publishing the app.
-Next, you can customize your subdomain as follows: https://<randomname>.softr.io.
-If you are on a paid plan, you can also use a custom domain.
+Next, you can customize your subdomain as follows: https://<yourname>.softr.io.
+You can also use a custom domain.

 Here you can configure general SEO settings, while SEO details for individual pages can be set in page settings.